KhronosGroup/glTF-Sample-Assets/Models/PointLightIntensityTest/README.body.md

 > The `intensity` represents the luminous intensity that the light would emit if it were colored pure white (`[1.0, 1.0, 1.0]`).
 The `color` property acts as a wavelength-specific multiplier.

-In other words, all the lights share the same amount of raw energy, but do not share their perceptual brightness.
-The blue lamp in particular should appear visually not as bright as other colors.
+In other words, the specified color works as a "filter" in front of a light source of the specified intensity.

 The test material in each case is (0.8, 0.8, 0.8).
 The lights are as follows: